raspberrypilearning/cd-intermediate-unity-sushi/en/step_8.md

 You may have seen the keywords **public** and **private** in your time with Unity.

-These keywords are **Access Modifiers**, and they (as you probably guessed) set the access level of a type or member that they modify.
+These keywords are **Access Modifiers**, and they (as you probably guessed) set the access level of an object that they modify.

 For example, if you have a variable, adding **public** means that any code in your project can access the variable.
 Adding **private** means the variable can be only accessed from code inside of the same class.